MorGuux/MorGuux/README.md

 - 👍 I'm currently contributing to open-source projects.

-- 🕹️ I'm currently working on Sim-Lab's RaceDirector software.
+- 🕹️ I'm currently working on the Zenith and OpenFFBoard SimHub plugins.

 <br/>